dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework - Variable Impedance Control in End-Effector Space- An Action Space for Reinforcement Learning in Contact-Rich Tasks.md

 This method compensates for both kinematics and dynamics which enable

 ## How is success proved and measured? (experiments, metrics, most relevant result)
 The experiments evaluate sample efficiency, task completion, energy consumption, task success, and transferability between robots.
-They demonstrate learned policies perform tasks such as path following in free space, contact-rich manipulation tasks, and effectiveness of VICES
+They demonstrate learned policies to perform tasks such as path following in free space, contact-rich manipulation tasks, and effectiveness of VICES